-Recall from above that eriodictylol glycoside – the lemon bioflavonoid -in this supplement, is seen as the likely active ingredient.
-So how does it work?
-While this is not fully known, it is speculated eriodictylol glycoside somehow effects histamine levels.
-Excess histamine is thought to be a reason for ear ringing /tinnitus and play a role in Meniere's disorder.
+Eriodictylol glycoside – the lemon bioflavonoid – is seen as the likely active ingredient.
+While this is not fully known how it works, it is speculated the lemon bioflavoinds lower histamine levels.
+Excess histamine is thought to be a reason for ear ringing /tinnitus and plays a role in Meniere's disorder.

 |LipoFlavonoid Plus||LipoFlavonoid Night|

 |Vitamin B2 3 mg||Vitamin B2 2 mg|

 |Niacin 10 mg||Niacin 6.67 mg|

 |Vitamin B6 1mg||Vitamin B6 0.67 mg|

 |3.
 High potency lemon bioflavonoid complex||3.
 High potency lemon bioflavonoid complex|